Hemochromatosis, or iron overload, causes the body to store excess iron, increasing the risk of liver disease and other complications.

 Without treatment, excess iron can also turn the skin a bronze color.

-With treatment, people with this condition have a good outlook.
+With treatment, people with hemochromatosis generally have a positive outlook.
 Treatments may include drawing blood to reduce the body’s iron levels and making dietary changes to reduce iron intake.

-In this article, we look at the types, causes, symptoms, and treatment of iron overload disorder.
+This article discusses the types, causes, symptoms, and treatment of hemochromatosis.

 In a healthy body, when the stores of iron are sufficient, the intestines reduce the absorption of this mineral from food and drink to prevent its levels from rising too high.

-People with iron overload disorders absorb more iron than usual from food or supplements.
+People with iron overload absorb more iron than usual from food or supplements.
 The body cannot excrete the extra iron fast enough, so it continues to build up.
-The body stores it in organ tissue, mainly in the liver, as well as the heart and the pancreas.
+The body

 There are several types of iron overload disorder.
 Hereditary hemochromatosis is a primary condition that has a genetic component.
 People can also have secondary hemochromatosis, which develops as a result of another disease or condition.